The Death of Oscar Mack

 I followed-up their effort with a series of sessions collecting oral histories in conjunction with the Samuel Proctor Oral History Program (SPOHP) from 2015-2017.
 The oral histories uncovered startling new information about Mack's escape from lynching and the new identity he created to escape reprisals.
 The story continues to evolve and I navigate what that evolution tells us about black and white narratives about race, memory, and trauma in the United States.
-Currently, I am working on a documentary project as a Julian Pleasant Fellow at the Samuel Proctor Oral History Program (SPOHP) at the University of Florida.
+I continued this work as a Julian Pleasant Fellow at the Samuel Proctor Oral History Program (SPOHP) at the University of Florida.

 Legacies of Lynching: The Odyssey of Oscar Mack